kahi-framework/kahi-ui.nbn.dev/content/docs/navigation/omni.md

 > **USAGE**: REPL does not viewport modifiers, resize your Browser to observe this feature.

-While this Component does not have built-in collapsing, the Framework provides the primitives for you to build unopinionated collapsable navigations interfaces.
+While `Omni` does not have built-in collapsing, the Framework provides the primitives for you to build collapsable interfaces.
 Via Components like [`Popover`](../overlays/popover.md) and features like [`hidden`](../globals/hidden.md).

 ```svelte {title="Omni Collapsing" mode="repl"}
 <script>